 Why Would I Choose Club Lacrosse at Biola?

 While the school classifies us as a “club” team, the coaching staff is committed to providing a varsity experience, and expects the same from our players.
 In addition to that commitment from your coaches, Biola University is an excellent Christian institution for your college education, offering 37 undergraduate majors and 145 professional fields of study.
-U.S. News and World Report ranked Biola at #16 in their 2012 “Up-and-Coming Schools: National Universities” list.
+Biola is highly ranked by U.S. News and World Report among national universities, and Princeton Review named Biola as on the the “Best in the West”.
 Lacrosse at Biola provides you with a uniquely Christian experience that challenges you academically, spiritually and physically.

 What Will My Time Commitment Be for Practices and Games?

-During the Fall we practice 3 times a week, on Monday afternoons, as well as Tuesday & Thursday nights.
-During the Spring, a Wednesday night practice is added, in addition to weekly games.
-Fall time commitment is around 10+ hours and Spring commitment is around 20 hours.
+During the Fall we practice 4 times a week, on Monday afternoons, Tuesday & Wednesday nights, and Thursday afternoons.
+During the Spring we continue our practice schedule, in addition to weekly games.
+Fall time commitment is around 8+ hours a week and Spring commitment is around 15 hours a week.

 Does Biola Lacrosse Offer Any Scholarships or Assistance with Admissions??